Extensive Range

 What does Lapsang Souchong taste like?

-It has to be said that Lapsang Souchong is a bold, distinctive-flavoured beverage that may be not be everyone’s cup of tea (no pun intended).
-It may be an acquired taste, but those who love smoky flavours, wood smoke aromas and piney notes are likely to enjoy it.
 It has also been described as having flavours reminiscent of dried longan, peaty whisky and smoked paprika.
-These smoky characteristics make Lapsang Souchong a suitable ingredient to use in all sorts of culinary dishes.
-It can be used as a dry rub for meat and fish, and a flavouring to add to sauces, stews or casseroles.
+These smoky characteristics make Lapsang Souchong a useful ingredient in cooking as well, where it can be used as a dry rub for meat and fish or as a flavouring in sauces, stews and casseroles.

 How should I prepare Lapsang Souchong loose leaf tea?